 The inner liner is usually made from some type of foam or material that is soft enough to absorb the force of an impact but durable enough to protect the skull.
 The purpose of the inner liner is to compress or deform upon impact, allowing it to absorb energy and spread it out to reduce the amount of force transmitted to the wearer’s head.

 If a helmet is dropped with enough force to compress the inner liner, it should be replaced.
 The crushing of the foam liner cannot be reversed.
 Most helmets use expanded polystyrene (EPS) inner liners, which consist of plastic beads packed together with air bubbles.
 Upon impact (even a minor impact), these air bubbles can get squished and will not be able to regain their position.
-This compromises the helmet’s ability to properly absorb a second or subsequent impact.
+Dropping a motorcycle helmet, even from a short height, can compromise its ability to properly absorb a second or subsequent impact.

 If the helmet was not dropped with enough force to crush the inner liner, its energy absorption properties most likely would not have been damaged.
 However, if an impact to a helmet is severe enough to affect the inner liner and crush the air bubbles in the EPS, it will no longer perform up to the Snell Memorial Foundation’s safety standards.
 The liner’s ability to manage, reduce and dissipate impact forces will be adversely affected in this deformed condition and the helmet must be replaced.